 Two important caveats apply to our current results, as well as all the prior results mentioned above.
 First, we assume that the agent can observe the state of the environment, which may be an impractical assumption for some reinforcement learning problems.
 Second, we do not address the fact that the state space may be so large that we will have to resort to methods such as function approximation.
-While some results are available on reinforcement learning and function approximation (Sutton, 1988; Singh, Jaakkola, & Jordan, 1995; Gordon, 1995; Tsitsiklis & Roy, 1996), and for partially observable MDPs (Chrisman, 1992; Littman, Cassandra, & Kaelbling, 1995; Jaakkola, Singh, & Jordan, 1995), they are all asymptotic in nature.
+While some results are available on reinforcement learning and function approximation (Sutton, 1988; Singh et al., 1995; Gordon, 1995; Tsitsiklis & Roy, 1996), and for partially observable MDPs (Chrisman, 1992; Littman et al., 1995; Jaakkola et al., 1995), they are all asymptotic in nature.
 The extension of our results to such cases is left for future work.